openstack/glance/doc/source/controllingservers.rst

   configuration files that you can copy to a standard configuation directory and adapt for your own uses.
 Specifically, bind_host must be set properly.

-If you do `not` specifiy a configuration file on the command line, Glance will do its best to locate a configuration file in one of the following directories, stopping at the first config file it finds:
+If you do `not` specify a configuration file on the command line, Glance will do its best to locate a configuration file in one of the following directories, stopping at the first config file it finds: